-Variety is the spice of life–and, as it turns out, it’s the spice of personal statements, too.
+Variety is the spice of life.
+As it turns out, it’s also the spice of personal statements.
 Variety in how you write and approach your personal statement is just as important as the topic you write about.
 In this next piece of the “Writing Your Personal Statement” series, we’re going into the six key ways in which variety should make its way into your personal statement.

-In short: Don’t keep it simple just because you’re afraid to use big words.
-Instead, simply write as you normally would, interspersing vocabulary from all levels.
-Remember, you’re applying to law school, which is a highly academic endeavor–using highly academic vocabulary is okay, when used correctly and appropriately.
+In short, don’t keep it simple because you’re afraid to use big words.
+Instead, write as you normally would!
+Intersperse vocabulary from all levels.
+Remember, you’re applying to law school, which is a highly academic endeavor.
+Using highly academic vocabulary is okay when used correctly and appropriately.

 Want to beef up your vocab?
-Check our out free SAT Vocabulary Flashcards–sure, they’re for the SAT, but they’ve got a ton of great high-level words you likely haven’t seen or used in a while!
+Check out our free GRE Vocab List.
+Sure, it’s for the GRE, but there are a ton of great high-level words you likely haven’t seen or used in a while!

-Transitional phrases–such as “furthermore,” “however,” “for example,” and “nevertheless”–provide continuity to your writing, and let your prose flow smoothly from one idea to the next.
-They help keep your reader informed of how your essay is progressing, and they also alert them to changes in narrative.
-Don’t rely too heavily on one or two transitional words or phrases–instead, mix them up!
-Using the same one over and over again (“however” is a primary offender I often encounter) can make your writing sound redundant and stale.
+Transitional phrases such as “furthermore,” “however,” “for example,” and “nevertheless” provide continuity to your writing and let your prose flow smoothly from one idea to the next.
+They help keep your reader informed of how your essay is progressing and alert them to changes in narrative.
+Don’t rely too heavily on one or two transitional words or phrases, though.
+Instead, mix them up!
+Using the same one over and over again can actually make your writing sound redundant and stale.

-The Writing Center at the University of Wisconsin (Madison) has a great list of transitional phrases–check them out, and use them.
+The Writing Center at the University of Wisconsin (Madison) has a great list of transitional phrases!
+Check them out and use them in your essay.

 Wondering how to fix your writing if you have too much of a particular sentence length?
-If you find that you have too many short sentences, consider combining some by using conjuctions (such as “and,” “but,” “or,” and “yet”).
-If you have too many long sentences, break them up with punctuation–periods, semi-colons, and dashes work like a charm.
+If you find that you have too many short sentences, consider combining some by using conjuctions such as “and,” “but,” “or,” and “yet.”
+If you have too many long sentences, break them up with punctuation!
+Periods, semi-colons, and dashes work like a charm.
 Shout out again to the Writing Center at the University of Wisconsin (Madison) for the list.

-We’ve talked about this before, but let’s talk about it again: You don’t need to write about why you want to go to law school.
-In fact, the law, law school, or your lawyerly goals don’t even need to be mentioned in your personal statement.
+We’ve talked about this before, but let’s talk about it again.
+You don’t need to write about why you want to go to law school.
+In fact, the law, law school, or your lawyerly goals don’t even need to be present in your personal statement.
 Focus instead on talking about something you’re passionate about, something you can infuse feeling into.
-If it happens to be why you want to go to law school, then great–but if it’s about your passion for deep sea diving, then that’s fine, too!
+If it happens to be why you want to go to law school, then great!
+But if it’s about your passion for deep sea diving, then that’s fine, too!

 The goal here is to give the admissions member reading your essay a glimpse into the person you are; don’t put a limit on what that might entail.
 Focus on talking about things you love, and not things you think an admissions staffer would love to read about.